 Energy Performance Certificates have the potential to take into account building specific data and illustrate a buildings energy efficiency performance.
-The bank may obtain relevant information about the financed objects in the EPC database, however this is today limited to energy label and does not include specific energy demand.
-To calculate the energy demand in buildings, average values derived from table 1 may be utilized in combination with living area.
+The bank may obtain relevant information about the financed objects in the EPC database.
+To calculate the energy demand in buildings, average values derived from Table 1, or resent revealed specific energy demand, may be utilized in combination with living area.
 Living area is to a large degree available information to the bank, but an alternative is to apply an average for each building category.

-The EPC coverage of about 50% is however very limiting for the bank as half of the dwellings are not to be found in the database.
-Coming changes in the EPC system may also obscure the picture as existing buildings may have certificates based on either the existing or the coming system.
-A consistent update of the portfolio's performance will be challenging.
-For identifying the most energy efficient buildings, however, the changes in the system will not be problematic.
+The EPC coverage of about 50% is limiting for the bank, as half of the dwellings are not to be found in the database.
+Coming changes in the EPC system will not mean all old certificates are invalid.
+Hence, two criteria will prevail until certificates based on the old system have expired.
+For identifying the most energy efficient buildings, however, the changes in the system is not expected to be problematic.

-3.3 Building code vs. EPC
+3.3 Building code as basis for loan portfolio analysis